iRezaAkhlaghi/StopWatch/README.md

 ## Files

 - `index.html`: The HTML structure of the app.
-- `style.css`: The styles for the stopwatch and layout.
+- `main.css`: The styles for the stopwatch and layout.
-- `app.js`: The JavaScript that handles the functionality of the stopwatch.
+- `App.js`: The JavaScript that handles the functionality of the stopwatch.

 ## How to Run Locally